zanymuzik/notes/MIT - Lec 6 - Raft (1).md

 - Distributed Consensus
 - Like Paxos, but uses leader election

-- Leader Election
+- Leader Election - based on majority vote
 	- Election Timeout - timeout before leader election happens
-	- Heartbeat timeout (only from the leader) - to ack the presence of a leader
+	- Heartbeat timeout (only from the leader) - to ack the presence of a leader (using AppendEntries)
 - Log replication (consensus on an update before it gets committed)